TriadLabs/ReachLibraryDocumentation/gameplay-parameters.md

 # Gameplay Parameters

-These parameters are used by the Reach Assessment and Firefly Chase Adaptive modes to determine the relevant aspects of their gameplay.
-Specifically, the Assessment modes use the values given in the MotionCaptureSettings table while the Adaptive mode uses
+These parameters are used by Reach's assessments and adaptive experiences to determine relevant aspects of gameplay.
+Currently, the Firefly Assessment uses values given in the MotionCaptureSettings database table, while Firefly Chase, Space Gunner, and other adaptive experiences use values listed in the ReachParameters table.

 **Grid Density**